saira-gulamali/DSA-structy/README.md

-# Structy - Data Structures & Algoritms Code Solutions
+# Structy - Data Structures & Algorithms Code Solutions

 This repo contains code solutions for the problems presented in https://www.structy.net/